 Frequency & Timing: TW’s typically begin to develop and propagate across the Atlantic Ocean from May to June, continuing through October to November.
 The US National Hurricane Center and the US Hurricane Research Division track on average 60 TW’s leaving North Africa annually.
 These waves move off the Western African Coast every 3-4 days and typically take 5-7 days to move across the Atlantic Ocean before moving across Trinidad, Tobago, and the Eastern Caribbean.
-On average, 30-40 tropical waves affect Trinidad and Tobago annually during May through November, with the peak number of waves occurring between June and September.
+On average, 30-40 tropical waves affect Trinidad and Tobago annually from May through November, with the peak number of waves occurring between June and September.

 Calm Before the Storm – Ahead of TW’s, there is typically upper-level convergence and low-level divergence in place, which results in a dry, subsiding pattern.
 Hence, it may be mostly sunny and hot ahead of a tropical wave.

 Changing Wind Direction – As a TW moves through the Eastern Caribbean, the most notable diagnostic that is it indeed a tropical wave moving through the area is a wind shift.
-Over the Eastern Caribbean, the prevailing easterly winds will begin to take a more northeast component (i.e. winds from the northeast) as the TW approaches.
-When the TW is over the area, winds return briefly to mainly from the east, but then take an east-southeasterly component as the axis progresses westward.
+Over the Eastern Caribbean, the prevailing easterly winds will begin to take a more northeast component (i.e., winds from the northeast) as the TW approaches.
+When the TW is over the area, winds return briefly to mainly from the east but then take an east-southeasterly component as the axis progresses westward.
 This wind shift is why it may seem that rain may fall from the “wrong direction” compared to normal during the rainy season.

 Active Weather – Following the TW, there is generally low-level convergence and upper-level divergence as well as associated deep-layered moisture.
 These conditions create optimal conditions for moderate to strong convective showers and thunderstorm development.
-It is common for weather associated with TW’s causing street/flash flooding, gusty winds resulting in downed trees, utility poles and even landslides, frequent lightning in thunderstorms and even riverine flooding in prolonged wet periods.
-TW’s can also drag the ITCZ northward, enhancing showers and thunderstorms across the Eastern Caribbean, namely the Southern Windwards including Trinidad and Tobago.
+It is common for weather associated with TW’s causing street/flash flooding, gusty winds resulting in downed trees, utility poles, and even landslides, frequent lightning in thunderstorms, and even riverine flooding in prolonged wet periods.
+TW’s can also drag the ITCZ northward, enhancing showers and thunderstorms across the Eastern Caribbean, namely the Southern Windwards, including Trinidad and Tobago.